Please register or login to continue

 ‘Yes!’

-'What can you tell me of their daggers Mr Rahman?'
+‘What can you tell me of their daggers, Mr Rahman?’

 ‘Their daggers were deadly’.

-'Enough to swiftly murder someone?'
-Bonheur had asked.
+‘Enough to swiftly murder someone?’
+Bonheur asked.

 ‘Of course!’

-'Who would employ these men Mr Rahman?'
+‘Who would employ these men, Mr Rahman?’
 I queried.

 ‘Powerful men, who wanted their foes killed’.

-'That is a fascinating question inspector.
+‘That is a fascinating question, inspector.
 Now, as for an answer.
-Any assassin can claim to be from the Hashashins'.
+Any assassin can claim to be from the Hashashins’.

-So much of this investigation was shrouded in an uncertain secrecy that was of a discrepant nature.
-I had to admit that the case had challenged my ratiocination and intuition, but it only strengthened my resolution to unravel the unabatable mystery.
-There were no conclusive suspects to question nor presume, except the tendentious anarchist or hired professional.
-This is where I had started to ruminate the possibility of someone hiring a professional assassin.
-It was too coincidental I thought that none of the victims were Turkish.
+There were no conclusive suspects to question or presume, except the tendentious anarchist or a hired professional.
+This was when I began to ruminate on the possibility of someone hiring a professional assassin.
+It seemed too coincidental that none of the victims were Turkish.

-'We didn't mean to interrupt you Sir Redfield, but we came to apprise you of our diligent investigation', I answered
+‘We didn't mean to interrupt you, Sir Redfield, but we came to apprise you of our diligent investigation’, I answered.

 ‘Allow me a few minutes to finish my conversation.
 Let me introduce you both to Herr Adolph Grossman’.

-'It does remind me to a certain degree inspector of the Parisian scents of the Rue de Buci or the Rue St-André des Arts'.
+'It does remind me, to a certain degree, inspector, of the Parisian scents of the Rue de Buci or the Rue St-André des Arts'.

 'D'accord!'

-'There is a place!'
+'There is a space!'

-'Ah, What I would give, for that to be the truth!'
+'Ah, what I would give for that to be the truth!'

 'Oui!'

 'Pardon, but what is there to say?
-The diplomat was obviously murdered by the same assassin.'
+The diplomat was obviously murdered by the same assassin'.

 'What do you mean?
 I do not comprehend!'